dankeder/git-rebranch/README.md

 git-rebranch
 ============

-The `git-rebranch` script is a git extension script for automating branch rebasing.
-You describe the desired branch layout in a configuration file and `git-rebranch` will take care of all the hard work when you run it.
+The `git-rebranch` script is a git extension script for easier branch rebasing.
+Define the branch layout in the `.gitrebranch` file and run `git rebranch` to rebase the branches automatically.

 Description